The Past is Present: Understanding the Effects of Unprocessed Memories and Using EMDR Therapy In Treatment

 Recent research has demonstrated that “life experiences” can cause even more symptoms of PTSD than the “Criterion A” events needed to make a diagnosis.
 Research over the past twenty years has also indicated that a wide range of clinical problems emerge from unprocessed memories of these diverse life experiences.
 When these unprocessed memories exist, they can push our clients into negative and destructive ways of seeing, acting, feeling, and believing.
 Basically, “the past is present”!
-Guided by the Adaptive Information Processing model, therapists can identify the source of clients' problems and through EMDR therapy activate the client’s own physiologically based mechanism for healing.
-The client's old memory can then be transformed into a learning experience and a source of resilience.
+Guided by the Adaptive Information Processing model, therapists can identify the source of problems and, through EMDR therapy, activate the person’s own physiologically based mechanism for healing.
+The person's old memory can then be transformed into a learning experience and a source of resilience.

 A group exercise will help participants examine the implications of unprocessed memories in their own lives and the application to clinical practice.
 Issues of therapist self-care will also be explored.
 The presentation will review aspects of this integrative psychotherapy approach as it pertains to:

-EMDR therapy has been empirically supported by more than two-dozen randomized studies and is recognized as an effective treatment for PTSD by numerous organizations worldwide, including the American Psychiatric Association and the Department of Defense.
-However, unlike other forms of empirically supported trauma treatments, it is not necessary for the client to speak or write about the memory in detail or do homework in order to achieve positive effects.
+EMDR therapy has been empirically supported by more than two dozen randomized studies and is recognized as an effective treatment for PTSD by numerous organizations worldwide, including the American Psychiatric Association and the Department of Defense.
+However, unlike other forms of empirically supported trauma treatments, it is not necessary for the person in therapy to speak or write about the memory in detail or do homework in order to achieve positive effects.
 In addition, more than 20 randomized studies have indicated positive effects for the eye movement component, including a rapid decrease in negative emotions.
 This decrease in negative reactivity can make therapy more tolerable and efficient for complex and severe cases.

 Over the past decade, the rapid treatment effects of EMDR have also provided neurophysiological and clinical researchers with a “window into the brain.”
 In addition to the neurobiological changes, the rapid shifts in cognition, affect, and somatic response reveal consistent patterns of internal associative memory processes.
 A short treatment session will demonstrate how the “past is present,” negatively influencing people’s perceptions of reality—and how the unprocessed memory connections can be rapidly transformed.
 The implications and recommendations for implementing robust treatment across the lifespan and the clinical spectrum will be discussed.